ygtcanukr/Super3/README.md

 - Virtual on-screen steering wheel for driving games (when supported by the title).
 - Save states (10 slots) with automatic screenshot thumbnails and tap-to-preview.
 - In-game pause/resume button.
+- Game flyers (front/back) in the launcher list.

 ## Video settings (Resolution & Widescreen)
 From the main game list, open the side menu (toolbar "menu" icon) and look under **Video**.